 In an era where pedalboards, laptops and samples have become commonplace, Eric Steckel goes against the grain and harkens his listeners back to the days when great guitars were played loudly through great amps.
-Hailed by many as the top rising star of Blues/Rock, Eric delivers a powerhouse performance that has left audiences in 25 countries (and counting) mesmerized.
+Hailed by many as the top rising star of Blues/Rock, Eric delivers a powerhouse performance that has left audiences in 28 countries (and counting) mesmerized.
 He brings an energy and passion to the stage that never disappoints and his signature blend of Bluesmetal is a must see for fans of guitar-based rock.
 Eric has shared the stage with and/or opened for iconic legends such as Ray Charles, Steve Vai, Gregg Allman, B.B.
 King, John Mayall and Johnny Winter.

 Few young guitarists can improve on Eric Steckel's impressive resume.
 Eric's debut CD, "A Few Degrees Warmer", was recorded live in April 2002 when he was just 11 years old.
 It wasn’t long until he appeared at the 2003 Sarasota Blues Festival where Eric's powerful set became the talk of the day.
 Before the night was over Eric was introduced by British Blues/Rock legend, John Mayall as the youngest guitarist ever on stage with the Bluesbreakers.
 Eric left a lasting impression on Mayall and, in 2004 Mayall invited Eric to appear in Sweden, Norway and Denmark during The Bluesbreakers’ Scandinavian Tour.
 In early 2005, Eric traveled to Los Angeles where he joined Mayall for session work on the "Road Dogs" record.